vintage hand saw, wood plane, hammer, and chisel laid out on an antique wooden tool chest

 Real-life Applications Of 45 Degree Angle

-The 45-degree angle is commonly used in woodworking to create mitre joints.
+The 45-degree angle is commonly used in woodworking to create miter joints.
 It is also used in construction for supporting and framing walls, creating rooflines, and laying tiles at an angle.
 In addition, it is used in baking and cooking to cut slices or pieces of food at an angle.

 Common Mistakes When Cutting At 45 Degrees